brianguenter/Julia-Programming-Workflow/Workflow.md

 ENV["JULIA_EDITOR"] = "code.cmd"
 ```
-* [PkgTemplates](https://github.com/JuliaCI/PkgTemplates.jl) will be covered in the section Create a new project.
-It adds functionality that is especially useful for github repos.
+* [PkgTemplates](https://github.com/JuliaCI/PkgTemplates.jl) adds functionality that is especially useful if your code is on a github repos.
 * [Infiltrator](https://github.com/JuliaDebug/Infiltrator.jl) is a low overhead way of inserting breakpoints in your code.
-It will be covered in the section Debugging.
 Julia has an interactive debugger but it can be painfully slow if your code does significant computation.
 Infiltrator is fast but not as full featured as the debugger.
 * [BenchmarkTools](https://github.com/JuliaCI/BenchmarkTools.jl) adds tools for benchmarking code.
 These tools will help you find and fix inefficient code.

 ### Other startup packages to consider